apptentive/apptentive-ios/README.md

 The Apptentive iOS SDK provides a simple and powerful channel to communicate in-app with your customers.

-Use Apptentive features to improve your app's App Store ratings, collect and respond to customers feedback, show surveys at specific points within your app, and more.
+Use Apptentive features to improve your app's App Store ratings, collect and respond to customers' feedback, show surveys at specific points within your app, and more.

 ## Apptentive Demo App